granule-project/granule-project.github.io/security.md

 are discharged via an SMT solver.
 This allows arbitrarily complex lattices to be plugged-in to the compiler without any change to the type checker.

+The full example can be found in the [Examples directory](https://github.com/granule-project/granule/blob/master/examples/Database.gr)

 #### What's next